GOP super PAC canceling ads in Arizona, Alaska

-(The Hill) – A Republican super PAC aligned with Senate Minority Leader Mitch McConnell (R-Ky.) is canceling advertisements in Arizona less than three months out from the midterm elections, a possible sign of problems for the Trump-backed GOP candidate challenging Sen. Mark Kelly (D-Ariz.).
+(The Hill) — A Republican super PAC aligned with Senate Minority Leader Mitch McConnell of Kentukcy is canceling advertisements in Arizona less than three months out from the midterm elections, a possible sign of problems for the Trump-backed GOP candidate challenging Sen. Mark Kelly (D-Ariz.).

 The Senate Leadership Fund called off its advertisement reservations that were set to air in Arizona between Sept.
 6 and Oct.
 3, according to AdImpact.